andri/fluidable/README.md

-# Fluidable is a standalone, lightweight, flexible CSS grid system for designers and developers.
+# Fluidable is a standalone, lightweight, flexible CSS grid system

-fluidable.less includes everything you need, if anyone is interested it can be ported to other compiled languages with a breeze.
+fluidable.less includes everything you need.
+If anyone is interested, it could be ported to other compiled languages with a breeze.

 ## Docs